AmpereComputingAI/ampere_model_library/natural_language_processing/sequence_classification/README.md

 https://arxiv.org/abs/1810.04805

 ### Accuracy:
-(note: this accuracy is measured for model bert-base-cased-finetuned-mrpc on 1725 sentences)
+(note: this accuracy is measured for model bert-base-cased-finetuned-mrpc on 1725 sentences from MRPC test dataset)

 |       | Accuracy     |
 |:---:|:---:|